 - Arrive at the auction house early to hold a chair in a location where you'll be able to see and hear.

 - Carefully inspect the items you're interested in purchasing.
-Look for damage, missing parts and other condition issues.
+Look for damage, missing parts, and other condition issues.
 This is one of the most important steps in bidding successfully at an auction.

 - Take notes on condition and lot number of the items you're interested in purchasing to reference once the auction begins.
-This is second most important thing you'll do to prep.
+This is the second most important thing you'll do to prep.
 It's impossible to remember details once the auction begins if you haven't taken notes.

 - Before the auction starts, review any reference guides you brought along or consult your smartphone to determine the maximum you're willing to pay for each lot on your list and record it in your notes.
-Also inquire about whether or not a buyer's premium will be added on to the hammer down price so you can adjust your bidding accordingly.
+Also, inquire about whether or not a buyer's premium will be added on to the hammer down the price so you can adjust your bidding accordingly.